Mo-Adnan-Mo-Ayyub/devops-lab-automation/til.md

 - Refined Terraform config for reliability.
 - Improved container image security layers.
 - Minor cleanup to scripts and infra docs.
+- Minor cleanup to scripts and infra docs.